FX (TV channel)

-FX is an American pay television channel owned by FX Networks, LLC, a subsidiary of the Disney Entertainment unit of The Walt Disney Company.
-It is based at the Fox Studios lot in Century City, California.
-FX was originally launched by News Corporation on June 1, 1994, and later became one of the properties that was included in the acquisition of 21st Century Fox by Disney in 2019.
-The network's original programming aspires to the standards of premium cable channels in regard to mature themes and content, high-quality writing, directing and acting.
+FX (originally/formerly Fox Extended) is an American pay television channel owned by FX Networks, a division of the Disney Entertainment business segment of the Walt Disney Company.
+Based at the Fox Studios lot in Century City, Los Angeles, FX was originally launched by the first-incarnation News Corporation on June 1, 1994, and later became one of the properties that was included in Disney's acquisition of one of News Corporation's successor companies, 21st Century Fox, in 2019.
+The channel's original programming aspires to the standards of premium cable channels in regard to mature themes and content, high-quality writing, directing and acting.
 Sister channels FXM and FXX were launched in 1994 and 2013, respectively.
 FX also carries reruns of theatrical films and terrestrial-network sitcoms.
-Advertising-free content was available through the FX+ premium subscription service until it was shut down on August 21, 2019.
+Advertising-free content was available through the FX+ premium subscription service until it was shut down on August 21, 2019, after which ad free content moved to Hulu with no ads.